 With the forecast of share repurchase, option proceeds and dividends paid, we are ready to complete the Shareholder’s Equity Schedule.
 Link all these up to find the Ending Equity Balance for each year as shown below.

 Step 9I – Link Ending Shareholder’s Equity to the Balance Sheet

 Step 9J – Link Dividends, Share repurchase & Options proceeds to CF

-The next step in this online financial modeling training is to look at the Shares Oustanding Schedule.
+The next step in this online financial modeling in Excel training is to look at the Shares Oustanding Schedule.
 Summary of Shares Outstanding Schedule

 - Basic Shares – actual and average

 - Capture past effects of options and convertibles as appropriate